- June 17, 2016

 Keep in mind: These are just examples.
 There are many other forms of malpractice that can entitle emergency room patients to seek financial compensation.

-Speak with a Medical Malpractice Lawyer at Stenger, Roberts, Davis & Diamond, LLP
+Speak with a Medical Malpractice Lawyer at Stenger, Diamond & Glass LLP

 If you believe you may have received improper or inadequate treatment in an emergency room in the Hudson Valley, we encourage you to contact us for a free consultation about your legal rights.
 To speak with one of our experienced medical malpractice lawyers, request an appointment online or call (866) 290-6929 today.